-White leather sofas are considered to be a very elegant and bold choice, that can make every room look sleek and modern.
-But it also takes a brave soul to buy a white couch, because this colour is the perfect background for all kinds of stains – dust, dirt, fingerprints, pet hair, food stains, they all pop out perfectly on white leather.
-And if you have children at home, the chances to get the couch stained or damaged grow exponentially.
+White leather sofas are an elegant and bold choice that can make every room look sleek and modern.
+But it also takes a brave soul to buy a white couch because its colour is the perfect background for all kinds of stains.
+Dust, dirt, fingerprints, pet hair, and food stains all pop out perfectly on white leather.
+And if you have children at home, the chances of getting the couch stained or damaged grow exponentially.

-Even though leather is a sturdy material, the surface is porous, which means that it captures oils and all kinds of dirt can stick to it for good.
+But it’s not only about the colour, but it’s also about the material too.
+Even though leather is a sturdy material, the surface is porous, which means it captures oils, and all kinds of dirt can stick to it for good.
 If you don’t cover it or take regular care of it, you can end up with a yellowed white leather couch in just a few years.

 While you can buy expensive leather cleaning detergents, they often contain toxic ingredients, which can cause skin irritations and other unpleasant symptoms.
 A good alternative is to clean your white leather couch with a homemade cleaner from ingredients you already have in your home.

-Use a sponge or a clean cloth to apply the solution.
-Dip it in the bowl, then apply on the stain or area you want to treat and gently rub until the stain dissolves or the area regains its original colour.
+Dip it in the bowl, then apply on the stain or area you want to treat and gently rub until it dissolves or the area regains its original colour.
 Be careful not to scratch the leather surface.

-Use a soft-bristled toothbrush to clean any tighter spots on your white leather couch.
-The sponge or rag can do a great job on flat surfaces, but for hidden spots like stitches, crevices, zippers and all the places where various parts of the couch meet, you’ll need a smaller tool.
+The sponge or rag can do a great job on flat surfaces, but you’ll need a smaller tool for hidden spots like stitches, crevices, zippers, and all the places where various parts of the couch meet.
 The toothbrush is perfect because it’s small and can easily reach all those places.

-How to clean white leather couch that has yellowed
+How to clean a white leather couch that has yellowed?

-Many people get tricked by the good looks of white leather sofas, and they don’t realise that this particular type of furniture is prone to yellowing, if not taken care of properly.
+Many people get tricked by the good looks of white leather sofas, and they don’t realise that this particular type of furniture is prone to yellowing if not properly cared for.

-They usually notice when it’s already too late and the appearance of the couch has already started to diminish.
-Here are some tips which will help you delay the yellowing process and enjoy your white leather couch for a little longer:
+They usually notice when it’s already too late, and the appearance of the couch has already started to diminish.
+Here are some tips to help you delay the yellowing process and enjoy your white leather couch for a little longer:

 What causes the yellowing on white leather sofas?

-The yellowing on white leather products is caused by a natural process of oxidation.
-In simpler words, it’s basically what leather does when it’s exposed to elements like air, dust and sun over time.
+A natural oxidation process causes the yellowing of white leather pieces.
+In simpler words, it’s what leather does when exposed to elements like air, dust and sun over time.
 Oxidation is a chemical term used to describe the breakdown of the fibres that occurs during this interaction.

 Restoring yellowed white leather